Exploring the $\beta$ symmetry of supergravity: Introduction

 In {\bf Section 2} we derive $\beta$ symmetry from Double Field Theory (DFT) \cite{dft}.
 We use the background independent frame-like formulation of DFT \cite{hk,Exploring}, restricted by the so-called strong constraint.
 The formalism is manifestly invariant under the global $O(D,D;R)$ duality group, which contains the $\beta$ elements already embedded into $GL(D)$, ready to act on the $D$-dimensional fields that parameterize the duality multiplets.
 Of course, they are precisely the elements that determine the $\beta$ symmetry of supergravity.
 Here we derive the $\beta$ transformation rules to first order in $\alpha'$ in the DFT scheme of supergravity, following the standard procedure of solving the strong constraint by annihilating the dual derivatives, and gauge-fixing the double-Lorentz symmetry.
 In other words, since it is implied by DFT, $\beta$ symmetry is a necessary condition for the uplift of supergravity to DFT, at least to this formulation.
 As such, it can serve as a tool to understand potential obstructions to manifest duality covariant uplifts of supergravity interactions.

 Before moving from the DFT scheme of supergravity to other more conventional schemes, we discuss various scheme-independent results in {\bf Section 3}. $\beta$ transformations to lowest order are unique, and preserve the Lagrangian exactly.
-The first order corrections derived from DFT also leave the Lagrangian invariant.
-Interestingly, there is a four-parameter deformation of the first order transformations that leave the action invariant (i.e. the variation of the Lagrangian leads to a total derivative).
+The two-parameter first order corrections derived from DFT also leave the Lagrangian invariant and define a symmetry algebra that closes off-shell.
+We also display a useful four-parameter trivial deformation of the first order transformations that leave the action invariant (i.e. the variation of the Lagrangian leads to a total derivative).
 While the symmetries that leave the Lagrangian invariant close off-shell, we show that the transformations that preserve the action but not the Lagrangian also close, but on-shell.
 These, and other scheme independent ambiguities in the structure of the first order corrections to $\beta$ symmetry are discussed in detail in this section.

 While {\bf Section 4} is devoted to recover all the results of \cite{bmn}, by performing the field redefinitions that connect the DFT scheme with the generalized Bergshoeff-de Roo scheme, in {\bf Section 5} we show how $\beta$ symmetry works in the Metsaev-Tseytlin scheme.
 In all sections the results are presented for a bi-parametric theory, such that the bosonic and heterotic strings are obtained for specific choices of the parameters.
 In particular, we show that $\beta$ symmetry in the Metsaev-Tseytlin scheme of the bosonic string admits a purely metric formulation, as expected.
 Instead, the $\beta$-invariance of the Chern-Simons form in the heterotic string is necessarily frame-like.
 We discuss both cases separately, providing the transformation rules that leave the Lagrangian invariant, as well as the deformations that preserve the action, and the brackets of the symmetry algebra.